tsuru/morfeu/README.md

     time_range_in_hours=1
     app_proxy=name of the proxy app
     proxy_url=url for the proxy app
-    pool_whitelist=list of pools of apps that may get asleep platform_blacklist=list of platforms of apps that may get asleep sleep_time=60
+    pools=list of pools of apps that may get asleep, separated by commas static_platform_name=name of the static platform
+    sleep_time=60
-    app_whitelist=list of apps that can never get asleep domain=domain of apps that can never get asleep
+    skip_apps=list of apps that can never get asleep, separated by commas domain=domain of apps that can never get asleep

 ## standalone dry mode